top of page

 Crafting a Non-Profit Pitch Deck That Wins Hearts (and Funding)

-Why Is Your Non-Profit Pitch Deck So Important?
+Why Is Your Non-Profit Pitch Deck Needs a Different Approach

-1. Passionate about your mission but unsure how to structure your story.
+• You’re passionate about your mission but unsure how to structure the story.

 Building the Foundation: What to Include in a Non-Profit Pitch Deck